Love Your Melon: Philanthropy

 Fifty percent (50%) of net profit from the sale of all Love Your Melon products is given to the Love Your Melon Fund to support nonprofit partners in the fight against pediatric cancer, create therapeutic experiences and fund charitable programming initiatives for children and families battling cancer.
-Their philanthropic partners currently include, but are not limited to, Make A Wish, St. Jude, Alex's Lemonade Stand, St. Baldricks Foundation, and Ronald McDonald House Charities.
+Their philanthropic partners currently include, but are not limited to, Pinky Swear Foundation, Make A Wish, St. Jude, Alex's Lemonade Stand, St. Baldricks Foundation, and Ronald McDonald House Charities.

 In 2013, Quinn and Keller started the Love Your Melon Campus Crew program after taking a three-month long cross country trip selling hats, visiting hospitals and involving college students.
 The Love Your Melon Crew now helps facilitate Love Your Melon Beanie donations and other related events throughout the year.

+In 2025, Love Your Melon announced its relaunch, reintroducing its signature Buy One, Give One program, which donates a hat to a child battling cancer for every product sold.
+The relaunch features new collections and a renewed commitment to supporting pediatric cancer organizations through product donations and charitable giving.